OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 If you have any custom monitoring probe, follow :ref:`these instructions <devel-im>`, to update them to new monitoring system

 Step 11.
-Update the Hypervisors (LXD & KVM only)
+Update the Hypervisors
 ================================================================================

+.. warning:: If you're using vCenter please jump to the next step.

 First update the virtualization, storage and networking drivers.
 As the ``oneadmin`` user execute: